bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chitty.md

 * It was the occasion on which Miss Chitty received the Telford Gold Medal.
 * In fact Chitty had retired from her lectureship at Imperial College in 1962.
 * From the description of Chitty's career we have given above, it might appear that she devoted her entire energies to mathematical theory and to experimentation in civil engineering.
-* She continued to attend the then annual University Teachers Christmas party for the children of staff on her own, long after her nieces and nephews had outgrown them: Letitia was still hugely entertained by the conjuring acts.
 * Chitty also achieved fame outside the academic world, being interviewed by Vogue Magazine in her later years.

 Born 15 July 1897, Kensington, London, England.
 Died 29 September 1982, Englefield Green, Surrey, England.